Sammii-HK/volcanoVisualisation/README.md

 # Volcation Visualisation

-A full stack app, which plots volcano eruptions on a Orthographic projection map, using D3.js to visualise the data, running an Express server loading data stored as JSON.
+A front-end app, which plots CSV data of volcano eruptions on an interactive 3D globe, using D3.js to visualise the data

 ## Details